bbatsov/metaredux/_posts/2019-04-26-rspec-style-guide-reloaded.md

 original site was abandoned and Better Specs found a [new home](https://lelylan.github.io/betterspecs/) at [Lelylan](https://github.com/lelylan).
-Further down the line it was superceded by an RSpec style guide maintained by [ReachLocal](https://github.com/reachlocal).[^1] Unfortunately at some point the new style guide stagnated as well...
+Further down the line it was superseded by an RSpec style guide maintained by [ReachLocal](https://github.com/reachlocal).[^1] Unfortunately at some point the new style guide stagnated as well...
 I guess you sense where this story is going, right?
 Fast forward to the happy end...